Lower School Curriculum Summaries: Nest Preschool-Gr. 5

-Early Childhood at Wheeler for children ages 3-6 years old in Nursery, Pre-Kindergarten, and Kindergarten is a joyful learning experience.
-In our classrooms, children are valued, respected and nurtured as individuals and teachers guide children to think creatively, express their ideas and work together to solve problems.
-Our program balances purposeful hands-on play experiences with teacher-lead meetings and projects so that children learn through the process of their efforts, building a solid foundation for success in school and life.
-Curriculum experiences in literacy, math, science, social studies, creative arts, and physical development, are fun, engaging and intentionally planned to inspire imaginative ideas, challenge, and interest inquisitive minds while building essential academic and social and emotional skills that allow children to learn together successfully.
+Early Childhood at Wheeler covers thefor ages 2.9-5 years and Kindergarten.
+In our classrooms, children are valued, respected, and nurtured as individuals and teachers guide children to think creatively, express their ideas and work together to solve problems.
+Our program balances purposeful hands-on play experiences with teacher-led meetings and projects so that children learn through the process of their efforts, building a solid foundation for success in school and life.
+Curriculum experiences in literacy, math, science, social studies, creative arts, and physical development, are fun, engaging, and intentionally planned to inspire imaginative ideas, challenge, and interest inquisitive minds while building essential academic and social and emotional skills that allow children to learn together successfully.

 The Lower School curriculum expands young minds while supporting their sense of wonder through